Peter-Matthew/chevereto-free/README.md

 # Chevereto-Free

-This repo, the "Chevereto-Free" project, is **archived** and superseed by "Chevereto" at [chevereto/chevereto](https://github.com/chevereto/chevereto).
+The "Chevereto-Free" project is superseed by "Chevereto" at [chevereto/chevereto](https://github.com/chevereto/chevereto).
 Learn more at [Chevereto goes free](https://rodolfoberrios.com/2022/12/01/chevereto-goes-free/).

 ## Made by Chevereto